 A value stock can reveal itself through careful market data research.
 In addition to a low share price, there are several ways to value potential assets that may or may not be worth trading.

-Many investors use a series of numbers to look beyond the surface and peer into a company’s actual financial situation.
+Many investors use numbers to look beyond the surface and peer into a company’s financial situation.